We know it can be hard to decide which program or opportunity is best for you when there are so many travel programs out there.

 ILP is not just a travel program that connects you with teaching programs in other countries.
 We implement our own teaching methodology, meaning that we control the program and how the classroom is run.
 Our teaching method was designed by the late Dr. Trevor McKee, a professor of Human Development at Brigham Young University over 20 years ago.
 Our teaching style is pretty different than what you may be familiar with in traditional language classes, as our lessons are centered around teaching simple and essential phrases through immersive, interactive play.

 The research and the experience of the program has shown that after 500 hours (2-3 five-month terms) of participation in an ILP Duolingual Education program, children become functionally fluent.
 In tests given to students of the program, children were evaluated as having English language ability comparable to their American grade-level peers.
 If you come teaching English abroad with ILP, you can know that your students will actually be learning.

-*Our program in Romania is unique, since volunteers spend their time with kids in an orphanage and local hospital instead of teaching English.
+*Our program in Romania is unique, since volunteers spend their time with kids in an orphanage instead of teaching English.
 Learn more here!

 Small Class Sizes